verilator/verilator/docs/guide/exe_verilator.rst

    marking only those signals that need public_flat_rw is typically significantly better performing.

+.. option:: --public-params

+   Declares all parameters public as if they had :code:`/*verilator public_flat_rd*/` metacomments.

 .. option:: -pvalue+<name>=<value>

    Overwrites the given parameter(s) of the top-level module.
 See